-After the monstrous first week of the NCAA Men’s College Basketball Tournament, March Madness turned into a comparative March Calmness for the eight live mobile New York sports betting operators in the Empire State.
+After the monstrous first week of the NCAA Men’s College Basketball Tournament, March Madness turned into a comparative March Calmness for the eight live NY sportsbooks in the Empire State.

 For the week of March 28-April 3, New York bettors wagered $312.13 million in total mobile handle, a little more than $15.71 million less than the previous week, according to official figures released by the New York State Gaming Commission (NYSGC) on Friday.